opentofu/tofu-ls/docs/commands.md

 ### `module.callers`

-In Terraform module hierarchy "callers" are modules which _call_ another module via `module "..." {` blocks.
+In OpenTofu module hierarchy "callers" are modules which _call_ another module via `module "..." {` blocks.

 Language server will attempt to discover any module hierarchy within the workspace